eddow/muttml/docs/advanced.md

 }
 ```

-Since `<Scope>` doesn't render any wrapper, this renders as flat DOM - just the children without any extra `<div>` or other container.
+Since `<scope>` doesn't render any wrapper, this renders as flat DOM - just the children without any extra `<div>` or other container.

 ### Scope Inheritance Example